-The statewide program's appropriation for FY 2019 is $1,745,379, 2.4% less than the FY 2018 initial appropriation.
+The statewide program's appropriation for FY 2020 is $1,745,379, the same as the FY 2019 appropriation.
 Non-appropriated interest income is estimated at $5,500.
 Total revenues, therefore, are anticipated to be $1,750,879.
 Eighty percent (80%) of the appropriated funds ($1,396,303) are scheduled for grants to the UI-affiliated community based family medicine residency training centers consistent with statutory requirements, and 20% of the appropriation ($349,076 plus $5,500 in interest income = $354,576) will be spent on University-sponsored activities in support of the community-based training programs.
-The Carver College of Medicine provides educational, administrative and research support for the community sites.
+The Carver College of Medicine Office of Statewide Clinical Education Programs provides educational, administrative and research support for the community sites.

 - Family Medicine Physician training grants $1,396,303